Soliderman0war/startup/notes.md

 I was able to understand a bit more about merging and the conflict that happens.
 Now I gotta learn how to link this for readme

+## HTML
+Learned quite a bit on the different uses that html provides and finished assignments accordingly